YannEmiya/YannEmiya.github.io/_pages/about.md

 ---
 ![Weiming Lake at Night](../images/webpage.jpg)

 I am currently a Lecturer at the School of Statistics and Data Science at the Shanghai University of International Business and Economics.
-Previously, I was a postdoctoral researcher at the Guanghua School of Management at Peking University.
+Previously, I was a postdoctoral researcher at the Guanghua School of Management at Peking University from 2023 ti 2025.
 I earned my Ph.D. in Statistics from East China Normal University in 2023.
 My research focuses on large-scale statistical analysis and statistical machine learning.
 My Chinese name is **高原** (Gao Yuan), which translates to "plateau" in English.